Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Results and Discussion

 These examples are sufficiently simple that we can illustrate the core ideas analytically, and so we first outline some analytical results.
 We then present numerical results, produced without assuming these analytical results were available, using generic model-agnostic code.

-We focus our analytical illustration on the Poisson limit model for simplicity, defined by \eqref{eq:normal-poi}.
-In this model, we expect only $np$ to be identifiable, as the variance is equal to the mean.
-We will show that both symbolic (original parameters) and numerical (log-transformed parameters) approaches obtain this result.
+We focus our analytical illustration on the Poisson limit model for simplicity, defined by \eqref{eq:normal-poi} and, for the extended parameterisation, \eqref{eq:normal-poi-sum}.
+We show both symbolic and invariant image approaches to reparameterisation, including the non-minimal reduction that arises in the extended case.

-We also present the results of numerical, likelihood-based analysis of both parameterised normal models.
-We consider the likelihood functions in both original parameterisation and our reparameterisations.
-Although the likelihood is invariant to reparameterisation, we see how the reparameterisation `brings out' the separation of information concerning the identifiable and non-identifiable parameters.
+In addition to analytical results, we present numerical, likelihood-based analysis of both the Poisson-limit and non-limit versions of the basic parameterised normal model.
+We consider the likelihood functions in the original parameterisation and in the reparameterised coordinates.